lovindata/easyeda/README.md

 # Want to contribute ? 😉

+- [Stack used image](docs/stackUsed.png) can be directly modified via [draw.io](https://app.diagrams.net/)
+- [IntelliJ IDEA CE](https://www.jetbrains.com/idea/) was used to build the source code part

 # Logbook (🙏😣 Work still in progress...)

+- Need to continue prettify README.md
 - Building whole execution of preview
   - Job will be launched without saving to DBs for the moment
 - Think about cron jobs not terminated but still here sessions ?